Woman seeks dismissal of lawsuit against Luke Walton - WHIZ News

 The dismissal form did not include any information on the reason for dismissal.

+“I can confirm we received the dismissal and it’s nice to see that it was voluntarily and permanently dismissed by the claimant,” Walton’s attorney, Mark Baute, said in an email Wednesday afternoon.

-Messages seeking comment were left with Mardirossian & Associates, the law firm representing Tennant, and for Walton’s attorney, Mark Baute.
+A message seeking comment was left with Mardirossian & Associates, the law firm representing Tennant.

 Tennant sued Walton last April, shortly after he became the Kings’ coach following his dismissal from the Los Angeles Lakers.